History

 1968

 - Licensed Child Care began at the Toronto YMCA.
-The Parkway Forest Jr. YMCA pre-school child care centre was opened south of Sheppard Ave. near Don Mills Road.
+The Parkway Forest Jr. YMCA preschool child care centre opened, south of Sheppard Avenue near Don Mills Road.
 The building was used until 2015 when it was replaced by a new purpose-built centre close by.

 - The York Conference was held at York University in Toronto — the first national conference ever held by the Canadian YMCA.